 The paper is organized in the following way.
 Section 2 presents the theoretical background behind earnings management policies applied in the banking industry summarizing the body of relevant academic literature and discusses the role of banking regulation and supervision in the background of the SSM.
-Section 3 explains the methodology and describes the data used in the analysis.
-Sections 4 and 5 present respectively the empirical results and the conclusions.
+Section 3 explains the methodology and 4 and 5 present respectively the empirical results and the conclusions.